BigfootDS/supercamo/docs/customPages/thebasics/00-understandingthispackage.md

 	constructor(data, databaseName, collectionName){
 		super(data, databaseName, collectionName);

+		this.rules = {
 			/**
 			 * A two-letter language code that matches the language of this subdocument's name and content.
 			 * Examples: "EN", "FR", "DE"
 			 * Refer to the ISO-639-1 standard online for the full list of usable codes.
 			 */
-		this.language = {
+			language: {
 				type: String,
 				choices: allowedLanguageCodes,
 				unique: false,
 				required: true
-		}
+			},
 			/**
 			 * Content written in the language assigned to this.language.
 			 */
-		this.content = {
+			content: {
 				type: String,
 				required: true,
 				unique: false
+			}
 		}
 	}
 }